Manila hotel casino priced at US$1bln: Suncity listco

 The construction and development cost projected for the Westside City scheme could be subject to change, depending on design and other factors; particularly “the impact of Covid-19” on the Manila scheme’s progress, the filing noted.

-Suncity Group Holdings announced in November that Philippine-listed Megawide Construction Corp had been awarded two contracts worth in aggregate nearly PHP6.3-billion (US$130.5-million) for the construction work of the “main hotel casino” at the Manila casino resort scheme.
-The “letter of award” was issued by SunTrust Home Developers Inc, a company controlled by Suncity Group Holdings that handles the development of the Westside City scheme.
+Suncity Group Holdings announced in November that Philippine-listed Megawide Construction Corp had been awarded two contracts worth in aggregate nearly PHP6.3-billion (US$130.5-million) for the construction work of the “main hotel casino” at the Manila resort scheme.
+The “letter of award” was issued by Suntrust Home Developers Inc, a company controlled by Suncity Group Holdings that handles the development of the Westside City scheme.

-Wednesday’s filing by Suncity Group Holdings gave details on extra costs SunTrust was paying Megawide for some additional building work the latter was assigned to do for the Westside City hotel casino.
+Wednesday’s filing by Suncity Group Holdings gave details on extra costs Suntrust was paying Megawide for some additional building work the latter was assigned to do for the Westside City hotel casino.

-For the additional building work assigned to Megawide, the revised contracts payable by SunTrust should worth in aggregate nearly PHP26.3billion (US$547 million), i.e., four times the amount previously mentioned, according to the Wednesday filing.
-The bill would be paid for from funds to be raised by SunTrust, Suncity Group Holdings noted in the filing.
+For the additional building work assigned to Megawide, the revised contracts payable by Suntrust should worth in aggregate nearly PHP26.3billion (about US$547 million), i.e., four times the amount previously mentioned, according to the Wednesday filing.
+The bill would be paid for from funds to be raised by Suntrust, Suncity Group Holdings noted in the filing.

 Feb 01, 2021